-Renewable energy carriers from hydrogen and CO2 (SNSF Project)
+Renewable energy carriers from sun light, water and CO2

 - investigation of reaction mechanisms using advanced spectroscopy such as diffusive reflectance infrared spectroscopy, inelastic neutron spectroscopy, etc.: where and why do energy losses occur?
 NFP 70 project “Catalytic methanation of industrially derived CO2”